jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 | 5  | Split       |
 | 6  | Bypass   |

-1. The path is long and cold, 1 Cold Damage as you travel
+1. **Too Cold**: The path is long and cold.
+The party takes 1 Cold Damage.
-2. Investigation Check (DC10) to notice trap: Dexterity Save (DC10) 1d4 Bludgeoning Damage as roof caves in, impassible
+2. **Trap**: Investigation Check (DC 10) to notice the trap.
+Dexterity Save (DC 10) to avoid 1d4 Bludgeoning Damage as the roof caves in, making the path impassable.
-3. A corpse slumped to the ground wearing scraps (Zombie): Party is surprised if move towards
+3. **Dead**: A corpse slumped to the ground, wearing scraps (Zombie).
+The party is surprised if they move towards it.
-4. Half eaten Kobold near a deep hole.
-Investigation 13: water in the hole.
-Can be Lizardfolk ambush
+4. **Danger Hole**: A half-eaten Kobold lies near a deep hole.
+Investigation (DC 13): There's water in the hole.
+It could trigger a Lizardfolk ambush.
-5. Path splits to two, each path is a new D6 and can split again
+5. **Split**: The path splits in two.
+Each path requires a new D6 roll and can split again.
-6. Hour down path, the pass returns to the main route allowing you to bypass an obstacle

-#### Ghost of the Past
+6. **Short Cut**: An hour down the path reveals a shortcut.
+If the party has already found this, replace it with a "Too Cold" result.

-DM note: Ghost of the Past never speaks more than one sentence, always cryptic
+### Ghost of the Past I

-**Trigger**: after the party wakes from their first short rest
+**Trigger**: After the party wakes from their first short rest.

-**An ethereal form, barely visible through refractions of light in the ice sits aside your camp.
-"Will you be any different?" the cavernous wind speaks in an old common.**
+**An ethereal form, barely visible through refractions of light in the ice, sits beside your camp.
+"Will you be any different?" the cavernous wind speaks in old Common.**

-The form fades away without interacting
+The form fades away without interacting further.

 #### Encounter 1b: A Wall of Ice